-As you climb up the brand new section of trail, avoiding a kilometer or two of climbing over giant roots and rocks, you will cross a river than flows to Lower Joffre Lake from Middle Joffre Lake.
-As you get closer you see the bright blue of the water through the trees and eventually the path opens up to the whole lake.
+As you climb up the brand new section of trail, avoiding a kilometre or two of climbing over giant roots and rocks, you will cross a river that flows to Lower Joffre Lake from Middle Joffre Lake.
+As you get closer you see the bright blue of the water through the trees and eventually, the path opens up to the whole lake.

 It’s unbelievably blue and ridiculously cold, but you should definitely go for a swim.
 The typical thing to do is to get a photo of yourself and your friends jumping off the log that floats out towards the middle of the lake.
 The water is so cold it takes your breath away, but once you’ve jumped in a few times it’s actually very refreshing!